OfficeDev/O365-EDU-Tools/SDSProfileManagementDocs/resources/educationidentitymatchingconfiguration.md

 ## educationidentitymatchingconfiguration resource type

-Defines the settings for matching identities.
+Defines the settings for matching school data profile identities.
 These identities include students and teachers.
 Based on these settings, the users will be updated in the directory.

 > **Note:** No users are created when this resource is selected.